learn-co-students/swift-collectionView-readme-immersive-alum/README.md

 In future lessons, you'll see how to build your own iOS app powered by a collection view yourself.
 For now, though, you've hopefully gained insight on how collection views in iOS work.

 <a href='https://learn.co/lessons/collectionView' data-visibility='hidden'>View this lesson on Learn.co</a>

+<p class='util--hide'>View <a href='https://learn.co/lessons/swift-collectionView-readme'>Swift Collection View Readme</a> on Learn.co and start learning to code for free.</p>